 Some integration methods (notable nvt, npt and nph maintain state between different hoomd.run() commands, to allow for restartable simulations.
 After adding or removing particles, however, a new hoomd.run() will continue from the old state and the integrator variables will re-equilibrate.
 To ensure equilibration from a unique reference state (such as all integrator variables set to zero), the method :py:method:reset_methods() can be use to re-initialize the variables.

-reset methods()
+reset_methods()

-(Re-)initialize the integrator variables in all integration methods
+(Re-)initialize the integrator variables in all integration methods set_params (dt=None, aniso=None)

 '''

 run(100)

 .. modify the system state, e.g. add particles ..

 integrator_mode.reset_methods()

 run(100)

 '''